Head of the Teaching Unit

 - Fragile Patient Day Hospital

 - Orthogeriatrics Unit

-The Service is located almost entirely in the Albada and VII Centenari buildings, except for EAIA Cognitive Disorder (Sta.
-Fe Building) and Orthogeriatrics (Taulí Building).
+The Service is located almost entirely in the Albada and VII Centenari buildings, except EAIA Cognitive Disorders (Sta.
+Fe building) and Orthogeriatrics (Taulí building).
 It is structured in three main lines of attention:

 - Acute Geriatrics (UGA, EAIA Geriatrics, Day Hospital)

 - Palliation (Hospitalization Unit, UFISS CCPP, EAIA CCPP, PADES)